edgi-govdata-archiving/edgi-scripts/README.md

 ### Zoom-to-YouTube Uploader: `upload_zoom_recordings.py` and `auth.py`

-This script cycles through Zoom cloud recordings and for each:
+This script cycles through each Zoom cloud recording longer than 60 seconds in duration and:

 * uploads video to youtube as unlisted video
 * adds it to a default playlist (which happens to be unlisted)